 The production and sale of non-CSS (Certified Semen Services) semen has seen a significant increase, especially in the beef sector.
 Although no hard data tracks non-CSS semen, industry trends suggest its popularity.
 The decrease in dairy conventional semen does not fully align with the increase in beef-on-dairy semen, indicating a statistical data gap.
 While larger genetics companies handle most dairy semen production and participate in the CSS program, the scenario differs for beef semen.
 Beef semen, particularly for beef-on-beef purposes, often bypasses CSS certification due to minimal export demand, making non-CSS semen more prevalent.

-Several reasons underpin the rise of non-CSS semen:
+Reasons for the rise of non-CSS semen

 • Production speed: CSS certification involves rigorous health testing protocols, extending the production timeline.
 Beef farmers, operating within tight time schedules due to breeding seasons, often prioritize speed, making non-CSS semen more appealing.